 The Service at Yane’s Havana Hair Salon

 When it was my turn, as the last person, I had the entire place to myself as Yane worked hard on my hair.
 Coloring, cutting, deep de-frizz conditioning, blowing-out, and hot-iron straightening to make sure the cut was right.
 She spent over 3 hours on my head.
 I don’t know how she did it all alone, back to back.
-The modern chair was salon was perfectly comfortable for me to sit through as I observed her shelves containing hundreds of products for coloring, conditioning, toning, bleaching, and other hair products I didn’t even know existed.
+The modern chair in the salon was perfectly comfortable for me to sit on through the experience, as I observed her shelves containing hundreds of products for coloring, conditioning, toning, bleaching, and other types of hair products I didn’t even know existed.
 She had it all.
 It was basically a salon you’d find anywhere in the U.S. but in her living room.
 The total was about $25 USD for something I’d been quoted $300+ in the USA.

 If you’re considering a fun change, a touch-up, a hair cut, or just a basic styling of your hair while you’re in Havana, consider Yane’s salon.
-Her prices are a fraction of American/European prices and you would be supporting a small business by a local Cuban woman!
+Her prices are a fraction of American/European prices and you would be supporting the local small business of a Cuban woman!

 Yane’s Contact Info: